vygr/ChrysaLisp/docs/NUMERICS.md

 reals.
 Functions are provided to convert between these formats.

 Vectors are arrays of these primitives.
-There are functions that operate on every member of the array in one call.
+There are functions that operate on every member of the array with a single call.

 ## Numbers